chriscareycode/nagiostv-react/README.md

 ------------
 NagiosTV was started around 2008.
 Originally it was called ajax-monitor-for-nagios.
 Over the years I have continued to run it at home to monitor my own network.

-Originally it was written in PHP for Nagios 3 and used the "ndoutils package to get status. ndoutils would write the statuses into a MySQL database, and the UI would read the statuses from the database.
+Originally it was written in PHP for Nagios 3 and used the ndoutils package to get status. ndoutils would write the statuses into a MySQL database, and the UI would read the statuses from the database.
 This ended up being a very painful install for many, requires a database server, and the database size continuously grew and needed maintenance and trimming.

 Later I released JavaScript versions which used "MK livestatus", and experimented with another another version using "status-json".
 These seemed a lot better since they got rid of the database requirement, but still required installation that many users were not willing or able to do.